ZounMedia/results-summary-component/README.md

 ### What I learned

-I learned how to create a landing page using HTML and CSS.
-I learned about the clip-path css property for adding cool shapes to the bottom of sections.
+I learned a lot about linear gradients and how to use them.

 ### Continued development